CLARIAH/awesome-humanities-ontologies/README.md

 ## Language
 *Lexicology, named entity recognition, etc.*
+- [Lemon](http://lemon-model.net/) - Lemon is a proposed model for modeling lexicon and machine-readable dictionaries and linked to the Semantic Web and the Linked Data cloud
 - [Lexvo](http://www.lexvo.org/) - brings information about languages, words, characters, and other human language-related entities to the Linked Data Web and Semantic Web